lostpebble/pullstate/README.md

 });
 ```

+You pass in the stores you created before.
 This creates a centralized object from which Pullstate can instantiate your state before each render.

 ### Using your stores on the server